yjyao/practical-python/Notes/02_Working_with_data/01_Datatypes.md

 ### Exercise 2.3: Some additional dictionary operations

-If you turn a dictionary into a list, you’ll get all of its keys:
+If you turn a dictionary into a list, you'll get all of its keys:

 ```python
 >>> list(d)